 In 2001, Carpenter returned with her seventh studio album, Time* Sex* Love*.
 Recorded in London at famed Beatles producer Sir George Martin's Air Studios, the album found Carpenter departing somewhat from her country-inflected sound and ruminating on relationships and career from a distinctly middle-aged perspective.
 Carpenter's tenth album, 2004's Between Here and Gone, was produced in Nashville with longtime associates pianist Matt Rollings and guitarist John Jennings.
 The album was a somewhat introspective affair that revealed Carpenter still grappling with the aftermath of the September 11th attacks, as well as the death of fellow singer/songwriter Dave Carter, who inspired the title track.

 Carpenter retreated to write immediately thereafter.
 In the spring of 2015, she entered the studio with producer Dave Cobb (who also played guitars and Mellotron during the sessions) and a small group of musicians and worked through the summer.
-The finished album entitled The Things That We Are Made Of (on her own Lambent Light label via Thirty Tigers), was prefaced by three tracks: "Something Tamed Something Wild" and "What Does It Mean To Travel" in December, and "Map Of My Heart" in December.
-The full length was released in May 2016. ~ Stephen Thomas Erlewine
+The finished album, entitled The Things That We Are Made Of (on her own Lambent Light label via Thirty Tigers), was prefaced by three tracks: "Something Tamed Something Wild," "What Does It Mean to Travel," and "Map of My Heart," in December.
+The full-length was released in May 2016. ~ Stephen Thomas Erlewine

 Track List: Songs From The Movie

 Track List: Ashes & Roses